Syedaaneesa/Auto-Rehab/README.md

 High-quality visuals that showcase the brand’s expertise and services

-The project features custom-designed sections, interactive elements, and well-crafted content aimed at increasing user engagement and strengthening brand credibility.
+The project includes custom-designed sections, interactive elements, and thoughtfully crafted content to boost user engagement and enhance brand credibility.
 ---

 ## 🛠️ Tools & Technologies Used